 Patty Brisben is the CEO and founder of Pure Romance, where she leads tens of thousands of intimacy consultants who touch the lives of women and couples nationwide.
 She also assists women in recapturing their sensual and sexual selves following cancer diagnosis and treatment.
 Her notable work has put her in the national spotlight, with appearances on "The View" and CNN amongst others and profiles in leading business publications, including Forbes and Entrepreneur.

 A psychiatrist specializing in sex therapy with couples and individuals, Madeleine Castellanos, M.D. is committed to helping others learn about their own sexuality and how to achieve physical and emotional balance in their sex lives.
-In addition to being an Assistant Professor of Psychiatry at Albert Einstein College of Medicine, she has dedicated her private practice to the specialty of sex therapy and sexology for those couples and individuals wanting to address any difficulties they have in the area of sexuality, or enhance their sex life and their experience of sex.
+In her private practice she provides sex therapy for couples and individuals who want to address a sexual dysfunction, sexual difficulties, or just improve their sex lives.
+In addition to sex therapy, she provides hormone replacement and functional medicine consultations.
 She is a member of the American Association of Sexuality Educators, the Society for Sex Therapy and Research, and the International Society for the Study of Women's Sexual Health.
-For more information, please visit& ReclaimYourSexuality.com.
+For more information, please visit thesexmd.com.

 See what Madeleine has been talking about.